 By following these guidelines, a custodial parent appropriately addresses issues associated with an intoxicated parent.
 This also protects the interests and welfare of a minor child.

 The Law Offices of Peter Van Aulen

 Peter Van Aulen is a compassionate family law attorney.
 He has over twenty-three years’ experience.
 Mr. Van Aulen has been certified as a matrimonial attorney by the New Jersey Supreme Court.
 This is an honor given to very small percentage of New Jersey lawyers.
-If you have any questions concerning custody and parenting time, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+If you have any questions concerning custody and parenting time, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.